 Since then, many IAFF members have been asking how the change will impact them.
 We’ve answered some of your most commonly asked questions about how the repeal could benefit you.

-(Updated Jan.
-5 with information from the Social Security Administration.)
+(Updated Feb.
+26 with new information from the Social Security Administration.)

 How will I know if the Social Security Fairness Act impacts me?